yus100/hyper-efficient-rl/README.md

-# Hyper-Efficient RL
+# hyper-efficient RL

-goal: improve math reasoning in small language models using supervised fine-tuning and reinforcement learning
+math reasoning in small language models using supervised fine-tuning and reinforcement learning

 ## model
 start from a base model with no instruction tuning (llama 3 8b base or qwen3 4b base)